 Career and Job Services

-ACRL offers three ways for academic librarians to find out about career opportunities and for employers to build a pool of highly qualified individuals from which to recruit for vacant positions: 1) as the only magazine targeted specifically to academic/research librarians, College & Research Libraries News (C&RL News) is the premier place to advertise academic library job listings; 2) the JobLIST online career center, launched in 2006, is a joint project of American Libraries (AL) magazine, C&RL News, and ALA’s Office for Human Resource Development and Recruitment (HRDR) which incorporates the current AL and ACRL job sites and many services of HRDR, including placement services at the ALA Midwinter Meeting and Annual Conference; and 3) at each National Conference ACRL works with HRDR to offer a job placement service.
+ACRL offers three ways for academic librarians to find out about career opportunities and for employers to build a pool of highly qualified individuals from which to recruit for vacant positions: 1) as the only magazine targeted specifically to academic/research librarians, College & Research Libraries News (C&RL News) is a vehicle to advertise academic library job listings in print; 2) the ALA JobLIST online career center (joblist.ala.org), launched in 2006, is a joint project of American Libraries (AL) magazine, C&RL News, and ALA’s Office for Human Resource Development and Recruitment (HRDR) which incorporates the formerly separate AL and ACRL job sites and complements some services of HRDR, including placement service job ads for the ALA Midwinter Meeting and Annual Conference; and 3) at each ACRL Conference the association works with HRDR to offer a job placement and career development center.
+Since 2009, JobLIST has also maintained an active presence on social media sites, including Facebook, Twitter, and LinkedIn.
+Content shared on these sites includes notifications of new job listings, news items specifically about the job market for librarianship, and general job searching tips and strategies.
+From 2011 through 2014, a free biweekly e-newsletter, ALA JobLIST Direct, was also published to reach yet another target audience with a selection of job search and career advice content, as well as promoting the online service during years following a severe recession when there were fewer job ads.
+JobList postings are featured on American Libraries and ACRL blog posts and newletters.

 Building the Knowledge Base